 - The Artifact: When these bags are collected and put into a museum exhibit, they enter a new regime of value by artists of different cultures.

-The final stage occurs in what Appadurai calls Tournaments of Value—high-stakes arenas where the status of the object is contested on a global scale.
+The final stage occurs in what Appadurai calls Tournaments of Value.
+High-stake arenas where the status of the object is contested on a global scale.

 - Relic: A singular, priceless archive of a lost home.